mroth/bootslap/README.md

 `git clone git@github.com:mroth/bootstrapper.git ~/.dothome`

 #### bash setup
-Run `rake dotfiles:install` which will symlink your .bash_profile and .bashrc to the ones in the repo (as well as any other files).  *TODO: Old files will be backed up with a .old suffix.*
+Run `rake dotfiles:install` which will symlink your .bash_profile and .bashrc to the ones in the repo (as well as any other files).
+Old files will be backed up with a .old suffix.

 Most of the work here happens in `bash/run`.
 Note that host and OS specific files will be sourced in `bash/host/*` and `bash/os/*` if they exist, this allows you to have one master repo but still have certain things that only happen on certain OSes or machines.